Xaero252/Mod-T-Scripts/readme.md

 From there most scripts are pretty straightforward.
 Simply flag them executable and run them.
 The `send_gcode.py`, `flash_firmware.sh`, and `fw_update.py` are the only scripts requiring arguments, each of them expect a single argument containing the path to an appropriate file for the function requested.

+If you do choose to use these scripts to print things by sending gcode, monitor the output of the `send_gcode.py` script until you see `STATE_JOB_QUEUED` as the printer status.
+If you press the front panel button prior to seeing this state you will have a broken print job, which will not print correctly.